Back in the High Life: Writing

 Songwriting for the album began after Talking Back was released.
 Winwood wrote his own music but he usually relied on other lyricists.
 He collaborated again with Texan Will Jennings, a professor of English who had written the words to Winwood's song "While You See a Chance", a hit single in 1981.
 For this new project, Winwood's fourth solo album, the pair composed five more songs, two of which would become the biggest album hits: "Higher Love" and "Back in the High Life Again".
 Jennings carried the phrase "Back in the High Life" around as a song title idea written down in a notebook, but when he was at Winwood's house in late 1984 he wrote the rest of the lyric in a half hour, without any music.
 More than a year afterward, Winwood finally wrote the music, after being nudged to do so by Titelman, who was notified of its existence by Jennings.
 "Back in the High Life Again" came very near to being missed altogether.
 Winwood said about teaming with Jennings, "We've got absolutely no rules when we work together.
 Sometimes we start with the lyric, sometimes with the melody; sometimes we start with chorus and add the verses, and sometimes I write some of the lyrics myself.
 There are no formulas; things just happen naturally."

 A second return collaborator was eccentric English songwriter and former Bonzo Dog Doo-Dah Band frontman Vivian Stanshall, who had written the words for Winwood's "Dream Gerrard", appearing on Traffic's 1974 album When the Eagle Flies.
 The two often traded favours: Winwood played on both of Stanshall's solo albums in the 1970s.
 More recently, Stanshall had come up with the lyric to the song "Arc of a Diver", which provided the 1980 album title.
 Stanshall joined with Winwood to create a demo version of "My Love's Leavin'" at Netherturkdonic, engineered by Nobby Clarke, who was Winwood's right-hand man at the studio and on the road.
-Stanshall also wrote the lyric to "If That Gun is For Real" in the early '80s, which was under consideration for Back in the High Life but was ultimately left off.
+Stanshall also wrote the lyric to "If That Gun's For Real" in the early '80s, described by Winwood as a witty "Percy Sledge–flavoured" number.
+The song was under consideration for Back in the High Life but was ultimately left off.

 The third returning lyricist was George Fleming, an old friend of Winwood's and the nephew of James Bond creator Ian Fleming.
 George Fleming had written two songs for Arc of a Diver – "Second-hand Woman" and "Dust" – which were his first-ever compositions.
 In 1985, he brought Winwood the words for "Freedom Overspill".
 Winwood wrote most of the music for "Freedom Overspill", with significant contribution from ex–Amazing Rhythm Ace James Hooker, an American keyboard player who toured in Winwood's band starting in 1983.